ishimwepati/Blog-Rails/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-Thanks a lot to all my reviewer
+Thanks a lot to all my reviewer and big thanks to the All Microverse Team !

 <!-- LICENSE -->
 ## 📝 License <a name="license"></a>